opendatatrentino/josman-maven-plugin/docs/README.md

 ```

+### Supported Markdown features

+Some examples can be found in [tests](tests.md) page.
+Keep in mind not all Github features are supported by <a href="https://github.com/sirthias/pegdown" target="_blank"> PegDown </a>, the Markdown-to-Html conversion library we use (some further tweaks to the generated HTML are done with <a href="http://jodd.org/doc/jerry" target="_blank"> Jerry</a>)

 ### Sending site to Github

-A good companion to Josman is <a href="https://github.github.com/maven-plugins/site-plugin/" target="_blank"> GitHub Site Plugin</a> that allows sending the generated website to origin repository in the gh-pages branch, so that it will be served by Github on `myorganization.github.io/myrepo` urls.
+A good companion to Josman is <a href="https://github.github.com/maven-plugins/site-plugin/" target="_blank"> GitHub Site Plugin</a> that allows sending the generated website to origin repository in the `gh-pages` branch, so that it will be served by Github on `myorganization.github.io/myrepo` urls.

 To send website:

 ```
 mvn com.github.github:site-maven-plugin:site
 ```